 Not all certificate programs are certified for VA benefits.
 Check with the Military and Veteran's Resource Center for further information.

-Off-term courses are those beginning and/or ending on dates other than the regular semester dates.
-These are referred to as B, C, D, or E term courses.
-Students should be aware that the DVA review is made on a term-by-term basis and not by semester.
-Taking B, C, D, or E term courses may affect the student’s training rate for pay purposes and eligibility for break pay.
-Since this varies by benefit chapter, students should contact the MVRC to determine their training time and qualifications for full benefits.
+Part of Term courses are those beginning and/or ending on dates other than the regular semester dates.
+These are referred to as Part of Term 5, Part of Term 6, Part of Term 7, Part of Term 8 and Part of Term 9.
+The Part of Term designation is determined by which month in the semester the course begins; i.e. a course starting in the first month of the semester but beginning/ending on a non-standard date would be identified as Part of Term 5.
+Students should be aware that the Department of Veteran Affairs (DVA) review is made on a term-by-term basis and not by semester.
+Taking Part of Term courses may affect the student’s training time or rate of pursuit for pay purposes; since this varies by benefit chapter, students should contact the MVRC to determine their training time and qualifications for full benefits.

 Honorably discharge Veterans of the United States Armed Forces, the United States Reserve Forces, or the National Guard who physically reside in Florida while enrolled in the institution are eligible for a waiver of out-of-state fees.
 The veteran must present to the University a copy of the Department of Defense Form 214 (DD214) and documentation of residence at the beginning of each academic year.
 The waiver is applicable for 110 percent of the required credit hours of the degree or certificate program for with the student is enrolled.

 The form to request this waiver can be found by going to this web site: http://uwf.edu/media/university-of-west-florida/offices/financial-services/forms/Veteran-Out-of-State-Fee-Waiver.pdf.